EPPIcenter/sampleDB-rpackage/README.md

 System-wide Aragorn R packages are installed at `/usr/lib/R/site-library/`.

+# Migration from SDB v1 -> SDB v2
+In order to migrate from SDB v1 to SDB v2 use the script in `helpers/migrate_old_sdb.R`, following each step in the script.
+To then update the freezer addresses for each matrix plate use the script `helpers/assign_freezer_addresses.R`

 # Backups
 - Backups are located at `/databases/sampleDB_backups/`
 - Cronjob to create backup is located at `/bin/sampleDB_backup_generator.sh`.